- The average cost of car insurance for a 65-year-old driver in Oklahoma is $1,947 per year for a full coverage policy.

 Does State Farm offer a senior discount in Oklahoma?

-State Farm does not offer a senior discount in Oklahoma, but it provides many discounts that seniors can use to lower their premiums.
-It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.
+State Farm doesn’t offer a specific senior discount in Oklahoma, but it provides several discounts that seniors can use to reduce their insurance rates.
+These include discounts for completing a defensive driving course, safe driving, being a long-term customer, bundling policies and vehicle advanced safety features.

 Bottom line